 The National President of the Fiji Muslim League, Mr. Hafizud Dean Khan,

-League executives and branch officials,
+League Executives and Branch Officials,

-Representatives of various NGOs,
+Representatives of Various NGOs,

-Distinguished guests,
+Distinguished Guests,

 Ladies and Gentlemen.

 Assalam Wa Alaikum, Bula vinaka and a very good afternoon to you all.

 I am happy to be with you today as you join one-point-six billion people around the world in celebrating the birth of one of the world’s great spiritual leaders – the Prophet Muhammad, peace be upon him.
 For Muslims everywhere, this is a hugely important day.
 The Prophet Muhammad’s teachings are at the very core of Islam.
 It guides their faith and defines the way they live their lives – lives of obedience to the word of God laid out in the sacred book of Islam – the Holy Quran.